yevheniids/csv-compiler/README.md

 ## Usage

 1. Create the Altera app key and connect it to the App
-2. Connect Google Drive
+2. Connect Google Drive.
+Create your environment using this documentation https://developers.google.com/workspace/drive/api/quickstart/nodejs The credentials.json file has to be in the main project folder.
+At first start the app asks to connect your Google account.
+After a successful authorization, it will save your account data in the token.json file.
-3. Use the `npm run start` command
+3. Use the `npm run start` command.
+If the .env file doesn't exist, the generated file won't be downloaded to the Altera app and you will see the button for downloading https://tinyurl.com/29gal4u9

 ## Manual Connection Testing